 Each organization follows the applicable state and federal laws in the country in which it is incorporated.
 Money is transferred through International Bank Transfers to ensure maximum transparency.

-Founded in the U.S.A. as a tax-exempt, 501(c)(3) nonprofit organization, APECA began in 1993 by establishing a floating health clinic to deliver health education, dental care, and first-aid supplies to remote villages of Loreto, working with the Department of Loreto located in northeastern Peru.
+"APECA, Inc." began in 1993, by establishing a floating health clinic to deliver health education, dental care, and first-aid supplies to remote villages of Loreto, working with the Department of Loreto located in northeastern Peru.
 Since 1993, APECA has expanded its work to include Public Health Training, Midwife Education, Reforestation, Clean-Water, and Sanitation, in cooperation with local Natural Medicine practices.
 APECA provides no grants, scholarships, or free trips to Peru, but welcomes visitors who work with us in our work in Amazon remote villages.

 The Marañon River flows from the west to meet with the Ucayali River, which flows from the south.
 Together, close to Nauta at the beginning of the District of Fernando Lores, the river takes on the name of Amazon River.
 This floodplain region experiences a seasonal water level change of up to sixty feet.
 There are no roads connecting any two major cities in the Department of Loreto.
 The main form of transportation is dugout canoe and public transit on a larger boat.